Building a nest egg out of dividend stocks and then retiring on the dividend income is one of the most reliable ways to

-Enterprise Products Partners (EPD), Oneok Inc (OKE), and Enbridge (ENB) have among the strongest balance sheets in the industry, don’t pay any IDRs, have strong distribution coverage ratios, and have held up fairly well during energy price declines.
+Enterprise Products Partners (EPD) and Enbridge (ENB) have among the strongest balance sheets in the industry, don’t pay any IDRs, have strong distribution coverage ratios, and have held up fairly well during energy price declines.
 Kinder Morgan (KMI) has had trouble in the past but is now a self-funding lower-leverage dividend grower.

 Brookfield Infrastructure Partners (BIP) and Brookfield Renewable Energy Partners (BEP) are similar to MLPs.
 BIP is a global infrastructure partnership, and holds assets like utilities, toll roads, and cell towers.
 BEP is one of the safest yieldcos you can buy, with strong exposure to worldwide hydroelectric assets and other renewables.